-Students must pass all of their courses to be admitted to the next grade level.
-The Academy does not assign year grades, but semester grades only-thus, the grades for second semester will be used to determine promotion.
+Students must pass all of their courses and demonstrate readiness to be admitted to the next grade level.
+The Academy considers several factors, in addition to passing grades, such as attendance, study skills, and behavior, in making determinations of students' readiness to be promoted.
+The Academy does not assign year grades, but semester grades only-thus, the grades for second semester will be used in the determination for promotion.
 Students failing any single course in the second semester must pass a summer school/study plan established by the Headmaster, Dean, and teacher in order to be promoted to the next grade.
-Please see the Assistant Headmaster and/or Dean of Academics for specific guidelines regarding transcript/credit recording for such retakes.
+Please see the Assistant Headmaster for specific guidelines regarding transcript/credit recording for such retakes.
 In the case of a student failing 8th or 12th grade, the Academy does not permit that student to participate in the commencement ceremony, even if there is a course of study established for the summer designed to get the student sufficiently ready for the next grade.

-In the event that a student fails one or more courses in the second semester\, the following will apply:
+In the event that a student fails one or more courses in the second semester, the following will apply: